harishv/usermngt/README.md

 Usermanagement Project
 ======================

-This is a User Management Project built in Codeigniter.
+This is a User Management Project built in Codeigniter

-This is user to manage Users data and their information.

-This is user to manage Users data and their information.